boyac/pyArchive/regression-analysis/logit_model/logit_model_womenomics/README.md

 - In the case of Japan.

 ##### Predictor Variables
-; married female employees with kid(s):
+- married female employees with kid(s)
-The reason for picking the variable as expected variable since women tend to leave work after having children.
+--The reason for picking the variable as expected variable since women tend to leave work after having children.
 Thus, married female employees with kid(s) can see as a proxy to learn what factors will be helpful to keep female employees stay at their corporate positions after having kids.

 ##### Predicted Variables